BHIMAVARAPU-MANOJ-KUMAR/Event-Management-System-GyanGrove-Backend-Intern-Assignment/README.md

 `-X POST`: Specifies the request method as POST.
 `"http://localhost:8090/api/v1/events"`: The URL of your endpoint.
 Replace `http://localhost:8090` with your actual server URL if different.
 `-H "Content-Type: application/json"`: Sets the content type to application/json.
-`-H "events-api-version: 1"`: Adds the required header `events-api-version` with the value `1` for version 1 of the API.
+`-H "event-api-version: 1"`: Adds the required header `event-api-version` with the value `1` for version 1 of the API.
 `-H "events-api-version: 2"`: Adds the required header `events-api-version` with the value `2` for version 2 of the API.
 `-H "Accept: application/v2+json"`: Specifies that the client accepts version 2 of the API response in JSON format.
 `-H "Accept: application/v1+json"`: Specifies that the client accepts version 1 of the API response in JSON format.